Clover POS Review: User-friendly Square Alternative

 15% of Overall Score

 In this section, we evaluated Clover by its full feature set (including any standout tools), the value it offers for the price, popularity, user reviews, whether or not the system experiences a lot of downtimes, and the overall experience of navigating the system’s interface.
-Again, above-average marks here for Clover, getting near-perfect scores for each subcategory in this section.
+Clover obtained a decent score here, performing well but not excellently in each category.

 Bottom Line